Kilmichael ambush: Controversy

 In addition to his anonymous interviews, Hart cited a captured unsigned typed "rebel commandant's report" of the ambush from the Imperial War Museum, which does not mention a false surrender, as Barry's after-action report to his superiors.
 Meda Ryan and Brian Murphy challenged the authenticity of the document.
 They suggest that it contains factual errors Barry would not have made and also accurate information unknown to Barry.
 Examples of factual errors: stating falsely that the ambush was unplanned and a chance encounter; that two IRA volunteers had been mortally wounded and one killed outright, when the reverse was the case.
 Example of British knowledge unknown to Barry: getting British losses right, attesting to "sixteen of the enemy ... being killed", when Barry thought 17 (including H.F.
 Forde) were dead after the ambush.
 The document stated that IRA fighters had 100 rounds each when the correct figure reportedly was 35.
 Barry did not know that Guthrie, the Auxiliary who escaped, was, as the "report" put it, "now missing", or even that he had escaped.
 In other words, the document contained correct information known only to British authorities but unknown by Barry, and also incorrect information as to the planned nature of the engagement, the disposition of the IRA and the sequence of casualties, that Barry would not have misreported to his superiors.

-In her book Tom Barry: IRA Freedom Fighter, Ryan suggests that the "rebel commandant's report" was forged by Castle officials and Auxiliaries during the Truce in order to help ensure that the families of those Auxiliaries who were killed at Kilmichael received compensation payments.
-Ryan's argument was queried by American historian W. H. Kautt, who discovered that the report had been included in a collection of captured IRA documents that was published by the British Army's Irish Command in June 1921 before the Truce.
-In Ambushes and Armour: The Irish Rebellion 1919-1921, Kautt suggested that the report could be authentic.
+In her book Tom Barry: IRA Freedom Fighter, Ryan suggested that the "rebel commandant's report" was forged by Castle officials and Auxiliaries during the Truce in order to help ensure that the families of those Auxiliaries who were killed at Kilmichael received compensation payments.
+Ryan's argument was discussed by American historian W. H. Kautt, who discovered that the report had been included in a collection of captured IRA documents published by the British Army's Irish Command in June 1921, before the Truce.
+On that basis, in Ambushes and Armour: The Irish Rebellion 1919-1921, Kautt suggested that the report could be authentic.